 What is the advantage of incorporating your faith into your entrepreneurial journey?
 That is the question being answered today by Chuck Mingo.
 Chuck is the founder and CEO of workingUNDIVIDED and livingUNDIVIDED.
-Chuck is also a pastor at Crossroads Community Church and has been there since 2007.
 Below is Chuck’s take on what makes faith a difference maker in your entrepreneurial journeys.

 “I believe fate does have a role in business.
 It’s probably not an overrule on the way we would think about it.
 But for me, I think anybody who is pursuing a path of faith, particularly a faith like mine following Jesus is a person who’s looking to develop themselves in terms of their character.
 Someone who wants to be a benefit to people beyond themselves.

 I think any of us would say, if I’m looking to invest in a business or an idea to know that I’m talking to a person and has a level of character and a value set that guides their decisions, and also a person who wants to create opportunity for other people, not just better themselves.
 That’s a win specifically for a startup.
 Faith has a role when it’s a startup and you really are investing in an idea/person.

 Faith is a difference maker that you need to start treating like one.
 When it’s a startup, you don’t have a track record to go on.
 What you do have to go on is what do you think about this person, their character, their ability to deliver on the things they say they’re going to do.
 And to that extent, I think a person of faith could play a unique role.
 They can actually have an advantage in the sense of having a track record and a community around them that says, here’s who I am.
 Here’s what I stand for.
 Here’s the direction I’m headed.